federico-lox/AMD.ts/README.md

 4. Invoke `tsc`, the compiler will produce a bundle with all your modules and AMD.ts inlined ready to be used in your web pages.

 ### External Javascript Resouce ###
-AMD.ts is available in compiled form [in this repository](build/amd.js), via [`npm`](http://npmjs.com/package/amd.ts) and at [`npmcdn`](https://npmcdn.com/amd.ts).
+AMD.ts is available in compiled form [in this repository](build/amd.js) ([minified version](build/amd.min.js)), via [`npm`](http://npmjs.com/package/amd.ts) and at [`npmcdn`](https://npmcdn.com/amd.ts) ([minified version](https://npmcdn.com/amd.ts/build/amd.min.js)).

-It can be added to your web pages usign a script tag, then you can either compile your modules as separate files and add them to the page using multiple script tags, or you can create a bundle with the modules as point #3 above shows.
+It can be added to a HTML page using a script tag, then you can either compile your modules as separate files and add them to the page using multiple script tags, or you can create a bundle with the modules as point #3 above shows.
+In this case make sure AMD.ts is loaded before any module definition or call to `require`.

 License
 -------